Clutch (eggs)

 A clutch of eggs is the group of eggs produced by birds, amphibians, or reptiles, often at a single time, particularly those laid in a nest.

 In birds, destruction of a clutch by predators (or removal by humans, for example the California condor breeding program) results in double-clutching.
 The technique is used to double the production of a species' eggs, in the California condor case, specifically to increase population size.
-The act of putting one's hand in a nest to remove eggs is known as "dipping the clutch".